rahadenbagas/cdtPy/README.md

-# Climate Data Tools for Python v 0.1.0
+# Climate Data Tools for Python v 0.1.0 (Beta Version)

 A simple Python package for analyzing of climate-related disciplines of Earth science data.

 ## Installation
+1. Open a terminal or command prompt and navigate to the root directory of your Python package.
-pip install cdtPy
+2. Run: pip install -e .

 ## Pre-requisted python libz
 - numpy